Abirh10/pytorch-text-classification/README.md

 1.  **Clone the repository:**
     ```bash
-    git clone <repository_url>
+    git clone [repository_url]
-    cd <repository_directory>
+    cd [repository_directory]
     ```

 2.  **Install the required libraries:**
     ```bash
-    pip install -r requirements.txt
+    pip install -r requirements.txt # Create requirements.txt file if there are any errors
     ```
-    *Note*: A `requirements.txt` file has to be created, containing the dependencies:
+    Alternatively, install the dependencies individually:
+    ```bash
+    pip install opendatasets torch torchvision scikit-learn matplotlib pandas torchsummary
     ```
-    opendatasets
-    torch
-    torchvision
-    scikit-learn
-    matplotlib
-    Pillow
-    pandas
-    torchsummary
-    ```

 3.  **Download the dataset:**
-    The script downloads the Kaggle dataset directly.
-Ensure you have a Kaggle API key and it is properly configured.
+    The code automatically downloads the AFHQ dataset from Kaggle using `opendatasets`.
+You may need to provide your Kaggle API credentials.
+Ensure you have a Kaggle account and have accepted the competition rules if necessary.

 4.  **Run the main script:**
     ```bash
-    python main.py # Or the name of your main script
+    python main.py # or the appropriate name of your python file
     ```

+    This will train the model, evaluate its performance, and generate plots of the training progress.

 ## Future Enhancements

-*   **Implement Data Augmentation:** Incorporate data augmentation techniques (e.g., random rotations, flips, zooms) to improve model generalization.
+*   **Implement Data Augmentation:** Integrate more advanced data augmentation techniques (e.g., rotations, flips, zooms) to improve the model's generalization and robustness.
-*   **Explore Different CNN Architectures:** Experiment with different CNN architectures (e.g., ResNet, DenseNet) to potentially achieve higher accuracy.
+*   **Explore Different CNN Architectures:** Experiment with different pre-trained CNN architectures (e.g., ResNet, VGG) using transfer learning to potentially achieve higher accuracy.
-*   **Add a User Interface:** Develop a simple web or desktop application to allow users to upload images and get predictions from the trained model.
+*   **Interactive Prediction Interface:** Build a simple web interface or GUI to allow users to upload images and get real-time predictions from the trained model.